 ” […] I want to explain what Remain really means.
 And to assure those of you who are undecided, that to Leave really is the safe and benign option.”

 “We are the only country to have legally bound ourselves to the 2050 targets – and certainly the only one to bind ourselves to a doomed policy.
 In the absence of a legally binding international agreement, which looks unlikely given disagreement within EU member states and the position of the BRIC countries, the Climate Change Act should be effectively suspended and eventually repealed.”

 “I remain open-minded to the possibility that climate change may one day turn dangerous.
 So, it would be good to cut emissions, as long as we do not cause great suffering now for those on low incomes, or damage today’s environment.”

-Paterson was invited to deliver a speech to the Heritage Foundation, a free-market think tank based in Washington DC which has repeatedly spread disinformation about climate change and received funding from ExxonMobil and the Koch Foundation.
+Paterson delivered a speech to the Heritage Foundation, a free-market think tank based in Washington DC which has repeatedly spread disinformation about climate change and received funding from ExxonMobil and the Koch Foundation.

-Paterson was expected to make the case for how Brexit “can further strenghten the Special Relationship [between the UK and the US] as a powerful force for free trade and innovation on the world stage”.
+According to the event description, Paterson made the case for how Brexit “can further strenghten the Special Relationship [between the UK and the US] as a powerful force for free trade and innovation on the world stage.”